Guest Post by Willis Eschenbach

 Ross could navigate a bit, but he didn’t trust it, and Old Bill said he was one of the world’s premier navigators, at least to hear him tell it, finest in the world.
 But after the sinking of the barge, and his tall tales about knowing how to scuba dive, and the incident with the radar … well, Ross wasn’t feeling all that optimistic about Old Bill’s ability to navigate anything but the Yacht Club Bar …

 So I said, what the heck?
 This was before GPS, of course, it was all sextant and chronometer.
-Using just those, I had already navigated my way across the Pacific and along the California coast, I’m a dab hand at star sights and sun sights, I know the use of the horizontal sextant and the three armed protractor.
+Using just those, I had already navigated my way across the Pacific and along the California coast, I’m well conversant with star sights and sun sights, I know the use of the horizontal sextant and the three armed protractor.
 Ross had a sextant and a copy of the HO249 tables and an almanac, I had a wristwatch, boat had a shortwave radio to get the time signal from WWV, what more do you need?
 I could get us to Tonga.
 Ross figured by then he’d be up to speed navigating, or he could find someone in Tonga to take my place.
 So I added my name to the ships articles, signed on as a crewman once again, this time as the navigator on a trip to Tonga.

 So Ross told Old Bill the bad news, or perhaps good news from Old Bills perspective—he was free to leave the ship.
 He gathered his things, and grumbling as always, we took him in the skiff and deposited him on the beach, and I’ve never to seen him again to this day.